 The King’s Choice (Kongens nei)

-As the Nazis roll into Oslo, Norwegian King Haakon VII faces an unparalleled dilemma: to give his country up, or keep fighting for as long as possible.
+As the Nazis roll into Oslo, Norwegian King Haakon VII faces an unparalleled dilemma: to give up on his country or keep fighting.

 Best Danish Film